DanDanilyuk/portland-rental-price-tracker/README.md

 ![alt text](/public/img/signup.png)

-after you input a username, email, and password it will take you to your portfolio page which will then allow you to start saving custom searches.
+after you input a username, email, and password it will take you to your portfolio page

 ![alt text](/public/img/create_account.png)

+this will then allow you to start saving custom searches and view valuable data.

 ![alt text](/public/img/screen.png)